-Welcome to the North Vancouver City Library’s new digital mural space!
+Welcome to the North Vancouver City Library’s digital mural space!
 Join our explorer on an outdoor adventure and see what you find: HOVER over different illustrations to find the ones that come to life.
 CLICK to discover more about our region and natural environment!

-Welcome to the North Vancouver City Library’s new digital mural space!
+Welcome to the North Vancouver City Library’s digital mural space!
 Join our explorer on an outdoor adventure and see what you find: TOUCH the different illustrations to find the ones that come to life and to discover more about our region and natural environment!